Mount Hillyer

 To get to Horse Flats Campground: From the 210 Freeway in La Cañada Flintridge, head northeast on Angeles Crest Highway (CA 2) for 28.4 miles to Santa Clara Divide Road (Forest Road 3N17), which is two miles past Newcomb Ranch.
 Turn left on Santa Clara Divide Road and drive 2.3 miles west over a winding road, until you turn left again on a final narrow paved road into the campground.

-Campground address: Forest Service Road 3N17, Angeles National Forest, Pearblossom, CA 93553
+Campground address: Forest Service Road 3N17, San Gabriel Mountains National Monument, Pearblossom, CA 93553

 To get to the Silver Moccasin Trailhead: From the 210 Freeway in La Canada, head northeast on Angeles Crest Highway (CA 2) for 26.2.
 A mile after the turnoff for Chilao Campground, and a quarter mile before Newcomb Ranch, turn left toward the closed Chilao Visitor Center.
 Drive 0.7 miles, passing the visitor center and a picnic area, to reach a small parking area for the trailhead for Silver Moccasin Trail on the right side of the road.